Ernie-Su/Quadcopter_F330/README.md

 ### This is Ernie Su's quadopter project.

+I write this blog to record my processing.

-I use the follwing stuff in my quadcopter:
+First, I use the follwing stuff in my quadcopter:
 * F330 frame
 * YH2212 motor x4
 * 8045 Propellers x4